• Skip to primary navigation

 Thus, a better option for those with diabetes or monitoring blood sugar levels.

-In the kitchen, molasses is a versatile ingredient.
+In the kitchen, molasses is a flexible ingredient.

 It adds depth and richness to dishes.